clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 #.
 A full sample application with compiling flags:

-   Create a new file test.c and add the following code:
+   Create a new file :file:`test.c` and add the following code:

    .. code-block:: console